MUmarShahbaz/RGB-Mouse-Controller/README.md

 ### Arduino Setup
 1. Install the Arduino IDE from [Arduino's website](https://www.arduino.cc/en/software).
 2. Connect your Arduino board to your computer via USB.
-3. Open the provided Arduino sketch—[RGBC.ino](https://github.com/MUmarShahbaz/RGB-Mouse-Controller/blob/main/Arduino/RGBC.ino)—in the Arduino IDE and upload it to your Arduino board.
+3. Open the provided Arduino sketch ([RGBC.ino](https://github.com/MUmarShahbaz/RGB-Mouse-Controller/blob/main/Arduino/RGBC.ino)) in the Arduino IDE and upload it to your Arduino board.

 ### Desktop Application
 ![Screenshot 2025-01-09 022657](https://github.com/user-attachments/assets/a4a5c31c-925a-4b46-8f5e-816d1c19e86a)